What’s included in the Jungfrau Winter Hiking and Sledging Pass?

 |

-The Jungfrau Hiking and Sledging Pass allows free and discounted traveling by all modes of transport in the Jungfrau Region.
+- The Jungfrau Winter Hiking and Sledging Pass allows free travel by all modes of transport (including most mountain trips) in the Jungfrau Region.
 This is roughly the area between Interlaken, Mürren, and Grindelwald.

 Please download the network map for further details.